 The Hasselblad name has been linked with cameras almost since the early days of photography itself.
 First merely selling, then producing the tools through which vision is captured.
-And our tradition of designing cameras with photographers in mind, for superior image quality, for reliability and versatility goes back more than half a century years.
+And our tradition of designing cameras with photographers in mind, for superior image quality, for reliability and versatility, goes back more than half a century.
 And the story behind our cameras is almost as fascinating as the cameras themselves.

-When Arvid Viktor Hasselblad, son of the company’s founder and an avid amateur photographer, established a photographic division within the company he is reported to comment, “I certainly don’t think that we will earn much money on this, but at least it will allow us to take pictures for free.”
+When Arvid Viktor Hasselblad, son of the company’s founder and an avid amateur photographer, established a photographic division within the company, he is reported to have commented, “I certainly don’t think that we will earn much money on this, but at least it will allow us to take pictures for free.”

 Have camera, will travel

 While on his honeymoon in England, Arvid Viktor met George Eastman, the man who would soon found the Kodak Company and make photography accessible to the average consumer.
 The two men formed a business partnership, based on a simple handshake, that would last for almost 80 years.
 In 1888, Hasselblad began importing Eastman’s products as the sole Swedish distributor.
 The increasing popularity of photography and accompanying technical advances in the field led to increased demand for photographic products, a demand that the Hasselblad company was more than happy to meet.
 The photographic division of the company grew so rapidly that in 1908, the family formed a separate firm to deal with the increased business.
 This firm, Hasselblad’s Fotografiska AB, was the exclusive Swedish distributor for what was now Eastman Kodak products.

 Developing labs and a nation-wide network of retail outlets were established.
 The collaboration, founded on trust and honor between two men, proved to be an extremely successful one.